Homepage > Journal > Design problem: Usability vs. Desirability

 9. Desirability is a subjective emotional reaction, thanks to which the user creates a bond with a mobile or web application and feels satisfaction and pleasure while using it.

-10. Desirability and Usability can be improved and optimized based on research.
+10. Desirability and usability can be improved and optimized based on research.

-11. UX Design is a process that should be understood as using the combined effect of individual traits and elements.
+11. UX design is a process that should be understood as using the combined effect of individual traits and elements.

 12. Users like digital products that are simultaneously functional, emotional, and engaging.

-13. Utility and Desirability of digital products are the most important at the early stages of use.
-The role of Usability grows with the time of use.
+13. Utility and desirability of digital products are the most important at the early stages of use.
+The role of usability grows with the time of use.

 How you like that: